Omihi School General Information

 School stationery is available to purchase at www.myschool.co.nz.
 Type in Omihi School and the junior and senior class list will come up.
 Any additional stationery during the year can be purchased through our school office.

-During terms 1 and 4 sun hats you child/ren must bring a sun hat to wear when outside.
+During terms 1 and 4 sun hats you child/ren must wear an Omihi School sun hat.
 Hats are available to purchase from the school office.

 All safety requirements are met by the BOT.

 The pool gate is secure at all times.